quartznet/quartznet/CONTRIBUTING.md

 ## Testing

+Some test dependencies are provided by a docker container.

+* Run `docker compose up -d`
-Run the build command with flags: `build Compile UnitTest IntegrationTest Pack`.
+* Run the build command with flags: `.\build.cmd Compile UnitTest IntegrationTest`

 This builds and runs tests like the CI server does.

 ## Bugs and feature requests?